sithu31296/semantic-segmentation/README.md

 There are a lot of great repositories for semantic segmentation models but most of them are quite complicated if you want to modify or only need necessary parts.

-In this repository, a complete training, evalaution and inference pipeline is written for the purpose of easy to understand and modify.
+In this repository, a complete training, evalutaion and inference pipeline is written for the purpose of easy to understand and modify.

 If you want to use a custom model, custom dataset and other training configurations like optimizers, schedulers, etc., you can modify easily after taking a quick look at the codes.